 Our application process is designed to give individuals the opportunity to show us a range of qualities we believe will make them successful engineers.
 This includes their drive and ability to learn, tenacity and work ethic, unique perspective and passion for engineering.
 As part of the application process, individuals are required to submit responses to all components of the following three questions and responses will be reviewed for completeness as well as content.

 Please note, resumes and LinkedIn profiles will NOT be considered as part of the evaluation for REACH.
 Therefore, please make sure that any information you would like us to know is highlighted in your application responses.
 While working on your application responses, prioritize authenticity.
-Your genuine narrative, story, and experiences are essential for evaluating your candidacy and helps us understand your unique qualities within the candidate pool.
+We know that tools like ChatGPT and others are widely used and can be helpful in organizing your thoughts.
+If you choose to use AI while writing your application, please make sure your responses reflect your own experiences, voice, and ideas.
+We're looking to understand your journey, interests, and baseline technical skills - and authenticity really helps us get to know you.

 While LinkedIn profiles will not be reviewed in our hiring process, you must have a LinkedIn profile when applying in order for LinkedIn to receive your application through our applicant tracking system.
 In case you are new to LinkedIn or if you’d like some help in updating your profile, please visit this page or this video to see tips for creating a LinkedIn profile.